Exploring the Different Types of AI Agents

 Deliberative agents are all about planning and reasoning.
 Unlike those simple reactive agents, they actually build an internal model of the world.
 It's like they're playing a video game in their head, trying out different scenarios before making a move.

 • Internal Models and Knowledge: They use fancy stuff like knowledge representation to understand the environment.
-Think of it as giving the ai agent a detailed instruction manual about the world, which helps it make better choices, or at least, that's the idea.
+Think of it as giving the ai agent a detailed instruction manual about the world.
+For example, a self-driving car's internal model might include a map with road information, speed limits, and traffic light locations.
+This knowledge helps it make better choices, or at least, that's the idea.

 • Planning and Goal-Setting: These agents don't just stumble around; they have goals and make plans to achieve them.
 This often involves complex algorithms to figure out the best course of action.